JesusUriasMachado/Bulk-api/README.md

 # Bulk-api
-Bulk api to insert data into Salesforec
+Bulk api to insert data into Salesforce

 In order to execute this project you need the following:
   1. Properties file with the following encrypted data:<br>